Reporting sexual assault

-SMU encourages anyone who has been sexually assaulted to alert police as soon as it is safe to do so.
-To reach SMU Police:
+SMU encourages anyone who has experienced sexual assault to alert police as soon as it is safe to do so.

-In the case of assaults off campus, call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect students with police in the appropriate jurisdiction.
+In the case of sexual assault off campus, students should call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect callers with police in the appropriate jurisdiction.

-SMU prohibits threats or acts of retaliation against students involved in a report of sexual assault or assisting with an investigation.
-Students who are threatened in any way should report their concerns to the Office of the Dean of Student Life, 214-768-4564, or the SMU Title IX Coordinator, 214-768-3601.
+SMU prohibits threats or acts of retaliation against students who are involved in a report of sexual misconduct or assisting with an investigation.
+Students who engage in retaliation or harassment by any means – including in person, through others or on social media – will be subject to disciplinary action.
+Students who observe retaliation or who are threatened in any way should promptly notify the Office of the Dean of Student Life, 214-768-4564, or the SMU Title IX Coordinator, 214-768-3601.

 Reporting and confidentiality